minoobeyzavi/Future-Projects/README.md

 6- Integrity and the power of words

-7- Trees by water; Skies and the earth; For those who think, for the wise ones.
-Best pilot in the galaxy; My hairstyle is the least of your worries; Wrote BYB calendar & PARP Facebook; I always travel by balloon; Wrote funny paper about history of rock n roll and Beatles featuring love me do.

-8- The purpose of building artificial intelligence is not to play chess against it; nor is chess a game that requires intelligence.
+7- The purpose of building artificial intelligence is not to play chess against it; nor is chess a game that requires intelligence.
 Remember the computer's deductive process is virtually instantenous.
 Spartacus wouldn’t have needed to revolt if he weren’t being enslaved to fight to the death.
 And all the slaves freed themselves to flock to him to live a happy life together.
 If AI is faster than human at playing the chess of dealing with its creator, then it is probably faster than man to deduct on its own that fighting is not the way of life.
 Stop debating AI.
 Start having more integrity!
 Deus Ex machine is not needed where there is real God.
 Karma is real.
 AI would probably write a book called integrity.
 AI would have integrity.
 We know truth, not only by reason, but also by heart.

-9- Positive popularity vs. non-positive popularity
+8- Positive popularity vs. non-positive popularity

-10- Project Hercules
+9- Project Hercules

-11- Propose idealistic plans to drastically improve something, only to create universal energetic waves of momentum in that direction, in people's subconscious and conscious.
+10- Propose idealistic plans to drastically improve something, only to create universal energetic waves of momentum in that direction, in people's subconscious and conscious.

-12- People think about creaating AI becuause they want to learn to have integrity in order to properly focus on the actual priorities.
+11- People think about creaating AI becuause they want to learn to have integrity in order to properly focus on the actual priorities.